 SOUTHERLEIGH HAUTE SOUTH (Sept.
 2020)

-Southerleigh Haute South, a new fine casual concept from the team behind Southerleigh Fine Food & Brewery at Pearl, will open at The Rim in north San Antonio September 2020.
-The new concept will offer brunch, lunch, dinner and happy hour.
-Southerleigh Haute South will feature a menu based on Southern-style food including Southerleigh’s signature fried chicken, biscuits and a full oyster bar, paired with Southerleigh’s locally brewed beers.
-The restaurant will also feature a unique cocktail program and an approachable wine list.
-The 4,100 square-foot space will seat 120 guests with ample indoor and outdoor space.
+Southerleigh Haute South, a new fine casual concept from the team behind Southerleigh Fine Food & Brewery at Pearl, opened at The Rim in north San Antonio in September 2020.
+The new concept offers brunch, lunch, dinner and happy hour.
+Southerleigh Haute South features a menu based on Southern-style food including Southerleigh’s signature fried chicken, biscuits and a full oyster bar, paired with Southerleigh’s locally brewed beers.
+The restaurant also features a unique cocktail program and an approachable wine list.
+The 4,100 square-foot space seats 120 guests with ample indoor and outdoor space.